Secondary Campus Nurse

-- Diphtheria/ Pertussis/ Tetanus (DTaP): Students are required to have five doses- one of which must have been received on or after the fourth birthday.
-However, if the fourth dose was administered on or after the fourth birthday, only four doses are required.
+- Diptheria/ Pertussis/ Tetanus (DTaP): Students are required to have four doses- one of which must have been received on or after the fourth birthday.
 Students seven years of age or older are required to have at least three doses, provided at least one dose was received on or after the fourth birthday.

 - Tetanus (Tdap) Booster: For students in seventh grade, one dose of the Tdap is required if at least five years have passed since the last dose of a tetanus-containing vaccine.
-If the last dose of a tetanus-containing vaccine was given less than five years previous, this dose will be due when five years has passed.
 For students in grades 8-12, one dose received 10 years after the last DTP/DTaP/Tdap dose is required.
 If a medical contraindication to pertussis exists, Td is acceptable in place of Tdap.

-- Polio (IPV): Students are required to have four doses, one of which must have been received on or after the fourth birthday.
-However, if the third dose was administered on or after the fourth birthday, only three doses are required.
+- Polio (IPV): Students are required to have three doses, one of which must have been received on or after the fourth birthday.

 - Measles, Mumps, Rubella (MMR): Students are required to have two doses with the first dose received on or after the first birthday and the second dose required upon entry into kindergarten.

 - Hepatitis B (Hep B): Students are required to have three doses.

-- Varicella (chicken pox): Students are required to have two doses with the first dose received on or after the first birthday or have on file a written statement from a parent/guardian or physician showing date of illness.
+- Varicella (chicken pox): All students are required to have two doses with the first dose received on or after the first birthday or have on file a written statement from a parent/guardian or physician showing date of illness.

-- Meningococcal Vaccine (MCV): Students in 7th through 12th grade are required to have one dose of the meningococcal vaccine received on or after the student’s 11th birthday.
+- Meningococcal Vaccine (MCV): Students in 7th-12th grade are required to have one dose of the quadrivalent meningococcal conjugate vaccine received on or after the student’s 11th

-- Hepatitis A (Hep A): Kindergarten through seventh grade students are required to have two doses with the first dose received on or after the first birthday.
-For the following school year (2017-2018), students in eighth grade will also be required to have received two doses of the Hepatitis A vaccine.
+- Hepatitis A (Hep A): Kindergarten-9th grade students are required to have two doses with the first dose received on or after the first birthday.

 The Texas Dept. of Health has decreed that all new students entering the school system must have their shots up to date or on schedule within 30 days of entering school.